pivovarit/parallel-collectors/README.md

 - configurable (it's possible to provide your own `Executor` and `parallelism`)
 - non-blocking (no need to block the main thread while waiting for the result to arrive)
 - non-invasive (they are just custom implementations of `Collector` interface, no magic inside)
+- versatile (missing an API for your use case? just `parallelToStream` and continue with Stream API)
 - powerful (combined power of Stream API and `CompletableFutures` allows to specify timeouts, compose with other `CompletableFuture`s, or just perform the whole processing asynchronously)

 ## Rationale